• Skip to primary navigation

 And, if you follow Dr. Greger’s Daily Dozen, he recommends eating three servings of beans per day, and this oil-free chickpea hummus satisfies this per serving.
 And my other favorite plant-based doctor, Dr. Fuhrman, also recommends eating beans daily!

 You can use this oil-free hummus recipe as the base of a fresh Mediterranean pizza.
-Or, stuff crisp celery ribs, dip sliced apples in it, or the traditional use sliced carrots, bell pepper, or other crispy vegetables.
+Or, stuff crisp celery ribs, dip sliced apples in it, or the traditional use of sliced carrots, bell pepper, or other crispy vegetables.

 Low-Fat-Hummus